retirement planning | july 2, 2025

 Another critical choice Susan may face depends on whether she is eligible to collect Social Security benefits on her own earnings record.

 If she is no longer working, she might consider collecting her own reduced benefits at age 62 and then switching to full survivor benefits at FRA (if higher).
 Alternatively, if her own benefits at age 70 would be higher than the survivor benefits, she could collect her reduced survivor benefits as early as age 60 and then switch to her own benefits at age 70.
-Since you can only receive one set of benefits at a time, it may make sense to claim one of the benefits early, even if at a reduced rate, to enable the other benefits to continue to increase.
+Since only one set of benefits can be received at a time, it may make sense to claim one of the benefits early, even if at a reduced rate, to enable the other benefits to continue to grow.

 Your decision about when and whether to claim survivor benefits will ultimately depend on your needs and your situation.
 As with many aspects of a financial plan, the choices you make early on can affect your options down the road.